Hans Helwig: Military service

 The son of a forest ranger and the youngest of 15 children Helwig apprenticed as a bricklayer in his home village of Hemsbach.
-Discontented with life as a bricklayer the 19-year-old Helwig enlisted in the German Imperial Army.
+Discontented with life as a bricklayer the 19-year-old Helwig enlisted in the German Imperial Army in 1901.
 He rose to the rank of master sergeant in an infantry regiment before leaving in early 1914 to work as a court clerk.
 Helwig was only a few months out of the army when World War I broke out, prompting him to re-enlist.
 Returning to the same battalion Helwig saw action on both the Western and Eastern Fronts.

 Joining the Nazi Party

-Helwig returned to his post with the court before eventually moving on to a role as a minor official at the German Ministry of Justice.
-Although his personal position was largely untouched, Helwig nonetheless became deeply resentful of the situation in his native Baden which was under French occupation and was invaded and re-occupied by France and Belgium in 1923.
-An admirer of Adolf Hitler from early, his beliefs caused him trouble professionally and he was suspended from his job following the Beer Hall putsch, which he had been heard to praise at work.
-By this time Helwig was already officially a member of the Sturmabteilung, having initially joined the Deutschvölkischer Schutz und Trutzbund after the war.
+After the end of the war, Helwig returned to his post with the court before eventually moving on to a role as a minor official at the German Ministry of Justice.
+Although his personal position was largely untouched, Helwig nonetheless became deeply resentful of the situation in his native Baden which was under French occupation.
+An admirer of Adolf Hitler, his beliefs caused him trouble professionally and he was suspended from his job following the Beer Hall putsch, which he had been heard to praise at work.
+By this time Helwig was already officially a member of the Sturmabteilung (SA), having initially joined the Deutschvölkischer Schutz und Trutzbund after the war.

 Suspended from work, Helwig was able to devote more of his time to the SA and the Nazi Party.
 A founder of the local branch of the reorganised Nazi Party in 1925, he was elected a city councilman not long after.
-At the time in Baden Nazi politics were dominated by a personality clash between local strongmen Heinrich Himmler and Robert Heinrich Wagner, a struggle in which Helwig eventually sided with Himmler, leaving the SA for the SS in 1929.
-Already 48 and generally considered to be of low intelligence it was unclear what use he could be to the SS but nonetheless he was received enthusiastically both due to his friendship with Himmler and the fact that he had put loyalty to the Nazi Party above his own finances by getting suspended from work due to his Nazism.
+At the time in Baden, Nazi politics were dominated by a personality clash between local strongmen Heinrich Himmler and Robert Heinrich Wagner, a struggle in which Helwig eventually sided with Himmler, leaving the SA for the Schutzstaffel (SS) in 1929.
+Already 48 and generally considered to be of low intelligence, it was unclear what use he could be to the SS but nonetheless he was received enthusiastically both due to his friendship with Himmler and the fact that he had put loyalty to the Nazi Party above his own finances by getting suspended from work due to his Nazism.

 Political career

 Helwig initially followed a career in Nazi politics, following a personal endorsement to Adolf Hitler from Himmler.
-In the July 1932 election he was returned as a delegate to the Reichstag although there is no record of him accomplishing anything during his brief spell in the institution.
-In the meantime his old rival Wagner had re-established his control of Baden, Himmler having long since departed to serve as Reichsführer-SS, and ensured that Helwig would not be a candidate in the November 1932 election, instead ensuring his demotion to the Landtag der Republik Baden, a body that was abolished following the Nazi takeover.
+In the July 1932 election he was returned as a deputy to the Reichstag from electoral constituency 32 (Baden).
+There is no record of him accomplishing anything during his brief spell in the institution.
+In the meantime, his old rival Wagner had re-established his control of Baden, Himmler having long since departed to serve as Reichsführer-SS, and ensured that Helwig would not be a candidate in the November 1932 election, instead ensuring his demotion to the Landtag der Republik Baden, a body that was abolished following the Nazi takeover.